wp-plugins/chamber-dashboard-business-directory/readme.txt

 For full instructions about how to use the plugin, go to [Chamber Dashboard Documentation](http://chamberdashboard.com/support/documentation)

+If you want to track the people associated with businesses in your organization, check out [the Chamber Dashboard CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) plugin!

 More features coming soon!
 Chamber Dashboard is in the early stages of its development.
 By the end of 2014, it will include membership management, event sign-up and management, and much more.

 == Installation ==